Royal Hibernian Academy: History

+Academy House was destroyed by a 1916 fire after being struck by British artillery during the Easter Rising, as was most of the RHA's collection.
+Over 500 pieces of art, including from artists Jack Butler Yeats, Madeline Green and John Lavery, were lost.
+The RHA was would not have its own exhibition premises for another 69 years, but continued with its established annual exhibitions.

+In 1943, the Irish Exhibition of Living Art (IELA) was founded as a direct challenge to the RHA's exhibition policies, which it saw as reactionary and hindering the development of modernism in Ireland.
+This later changed, with one of the founders of the IELA, Louis le Brocquy, becoming a member of the Honorary Council of the RHA.
+The RHA's current mission statement explicitly values both contemporary and traditional art forms.

 In the 1970s the RHA constructed a new building in Ely Place in Dublin.
 This building replaced the gallery's previous premises, a Victorian house that had been home to Oliver St. John Gogarty.
 This was demolished and the property developer, Matt Gallagher, agreed to build a modern gallery on the site for the RHA.
 After the sudden death of Gallagher in January 1974, it emerged that he had left no provision in his will for the completion of the gallery.
 The building lay unfinished for a number of years before it was completed.
 The building was closed between 2007 and 2009 for renovations.
 This building houses six galleries; here the Academy mounts the annual exhibition.
 In addition, the Academy curates frequent exhibitions and frequently is responsible for major retrospectives of the work of Irish artists.
 The Academy has a large collection of Irish art, but this is not on display.